uwyo-mallet/AST_Analysis/README.md

 Python scripts for extracting graph characteristics from Abstract Syntax Trees

+Ensure that the imported modules are installed and that the python virtual environment is activated.

 For C code:
-First, generate the AST using Clang by running the following command in your terminal:

-    clang -Xclang -ast-dump=json -fsyntax-only <sourcefile.c> > ast.txt

-Ensure that the imported modules are installed and that the python virtual environment is activated.
-Then, execute the python script to parse and extract characteristics from the AST and visualize it by running the following:
+Then, to build the ASTs, extract characteristics, and visualize, run the following:

-    python3 ast_analysis.py
+    python3 ast_analysis.py  <sourcefiles.c>

+Multiple file paths can be specificied, it will prompt you for wether you would like to visualize graphs, and the output will be saved in 'c_results.csv'.

 --------------------------------------------------------------------------------------------------------------------